 If the reference writer continues to experience challenges with the technical aspects of the portal, such as account management, they may contact Monster at:

 Monster Helpdesk number: 1-866-656-6831

 Applicants are not able to modify the references section after submitting the application.
-Applicants may e-mail surf [at] nist.gov.
-In the e-mail include the location of the application and the name, e-mail, and affiliation of the reference.
+Applicants may email surf [at] nist.gov (surf[at]nist[dot]gov).
+In the email include the location of the application and the name, email and affiliation of the reference.

 Applicants will receive offers by April 15, 2023.
 NIST strives to notify each student of their final status — whether or not the student has been offered a place in the program.

 No, but NIST provides an allowance to students to assist with housing costs.
 The program plans to share a list of affordable housing options in the Gaithersburg and Boulder areas.

 The SURF program provides a housing allowance up to $4,500 for students to arrange their housing.
 The program plans to share a list of affordable housing options in the Gaithersburg and Boulder areas.